SilverLinings89/VirusSimulator/README.md

 - [The World Bank](https://data.worldbank.org/) for providing a list of [Departures](https://data.worldbank.org/indicator/ST.INT.DPRT) and [Arrivals](https://data.worldbank.org/indicator/ST.INT.ARVL) I could parse to JSON and use.
 - Obviously the [angular team](https://angular.io/), which is just doing an awesome job.
 - [Plotly](plot.ly) for their chart-tools in Javascript, which I use to draw the world map.
-- [Chart.js](https://www.chartjs.org/) which I use to draw the line graphs.
+- [Highcharts](https://www.highcharts.com/) for their chart-tools, which I draw all the charts with.